 You should aim to only go up one resolution step at a time and be prepared to use the <ctrl>+<alt>+F1 key combination.
-It is not a good idea to drive a monitor out of range for too long, it may cause permanent damage.
+It is not a good idea to drive a monitor out of range for too long as it may cause permanent damage.

-There are other approaches to that require substantial editing and understanding of xorg.conf files formats.
-A search of the Ubuntu forums first for similar examples and then the linux forums may yield results.
+There are other approaches that require substantial editing and understanding of the xorg.conf file format.
+A search of the Ubuntu forums first for similar examples and then the Linux forums may yield results.

 Twin View or Dual Head displays

 Try using the GUI found in System->Preferences->Monitors, or for NVIDIA users check the solutions found in NvidiaMultiMonitors before you use the following approach.
 Most users will not need to edit xorg.conf in order to use multiple monitors.

 The approach to getting Twin View or two monitors working in Ubuntu is much the same as getting a low resolution monitor working as described above.